UWC Atlantic is a happy, friendly community of young people and adults, who show a great deal of care for, and respect of, each other.

 All staff are committed to supporting the wellbeing of each student.
 In addition to your houseparent there are other staff and services available to help you in different ways.
 At the heart of our support system is the team of tutors, who are also all teachers.
 Your personal tutor is your first point of contact for personal and academic support, should you have any problems or questions.

-The Head Students Affairs is a teacher and our Safeguarding Lead Person who works to promote and preserve the health, safety and wellbeing of each student, and community life, at the College.
-They collaborate with houseparents, tutors, IB and Host Family Coordinators, Health Centre and other members of the community to ensure students feel supported, heard and that their needs are appropriately and sensitively addressed.
+The Head of Students Affairs and our Designated Safeguarding Lead both work to preserve the health, safety and wellbeing of each student, and community life, at the College.
+They collaborate with houseparents, tutors, IB and Host Family Coordinators, Wellness Centre and other members of the community to ensure students feel supported, heard and that their needs are appropriately and sensitively addressed.

 Houseparents and students are supported further overnight by our team of night staff.
 Activity Coordinators support our pastoral team through working with and supporting students to organise and run a variety of creative and physical events, trips and activities.